 9. Secure your luggage.

-An anti-theft daypack or a money belt is a good idea.
+An anti-theft daypack, money belt or other safety accessory is a good idea.
 If you’re taking overnight buses and you must store your larger backpack underneath the bus in a luggage compartment then a mini padlock is essential.

 10. Don’t buy cocaine.